OlegEremenko991/YandexSpeechKitPackage/README.md

 # YandexSpeechKitPackage

-A description of this package.
+An SPM version of YandexSpeechKit_3.12.2 for iOS